-BASEL III - PILLAR 3 DISCLOSURES AS ON MARCH 31, 2023 SCOPE OF APPLICATION AND CAPITAL ADEQUACY a) List of group entities considered for consolidation
+BASEL III - PILLAR 3 DISCLOSURES AS ON MARCH 31, 2023 SCOPE OF APPLICATION AND CAPITAL ADEQUACY

-TABLE DF-1 SCOPE OF APPLICATION I.
+TABLE DF- 1 SCOPE OF APPLICATION ī.

 The Basel III capital adequacy norms are applicable to The Federal Bank Limited as the top consolidated entity in the group in line with the Reserve Bank of India (RBI) guidelines on the preparation of consolidated prudential reports.